A Memoir by Rob Brizzi

 Each pre-order includes a personalized signed copy

-For Hope — my inspiration and encourager,
+For Hope — my inspiration and encourager, the reason this story is being told.

 Fifteen days after my father died, a red cardinal landed on my car mirror on the morning of my seventeenth year of sobriety.